 The Better Plan

 Put Thanksgiving on autopilot this year and get prepared to fill up to your heart’s content like the rest of the family.
 You won’t even have to slave away roasting veggies and preparing quinoa to do it.
 The best online food delivery is going to free up your Thanksgiving weekend for the fun stuff, letting you order, heat, and bring healthy, hot, nutritious food with you to enjoy with the fam.
 Who knows?
 It might be time for a new family tradition that doesn’t involve any tofurkey or dirty looks from grandma, who badly wants you to eat her bacon mashed potatoes.
 Meal kits are restaurant quality, can be vegetarian or entirely plant-based and are even good for your carbon footprint.

 Here’s a list of our favorite vegan and vegetarian delivery options that are sure to impress even the most carnivorous family member.

 1. Sun Basket’s Tempeh Sloppy Joes

 With tangy coleslaw and pickled jalapenos.

 This Sun Basket meal is dairy free, vegan and entirely plant based, coming together in under 20 minutes.
-A pre-prepped bag comes with 2 servings, but you can easily order extra if you’re bringing the joes for a few friendly cousins.
+This best meal prep services bag comes with 2 servings, but you can easily order extra if you’re bringing the joes for a few friendly cousins.